-While psychedelic therapy can be life changing, it is not without risk.
+While psychedelic therapy may be an appropriate option, it is not without risk.

-Better U’s medical advisory team and Better U Medical Group continuously collaborates with other world experts and follows growing evidence based practices to provide affordable psychiatric care for those seeking ketamine therapy.
-There has been a large movement to avoid risk factors and to find medically guided, safe, and evidence based psychedelic care.
-We are pleased to see the prioritization of mental health and have worked diligently to safely bridge access for those who haven’t responded to traditional first-line psychiatric treatments.
+Better U’s medical advisory team and Better U Medical Group continuously collaborates with other world experts and follows growing evidence-based practices to provide affordable psychiatric care for those seeking therapy.
+There has been a large movement to find medically guided, and evidence-based psychedelic care.
+We are pleased to see the prioritization of mental health and have worked diligently to safely bridge access to alternative treatments.

 Although these healing modalities are ancient in many ways, the psychiatric application is cutting edge.
-In light of the diverse protocols in the community, here is an overview of how Better U ensures clinical safety at every step of our program.
+In light of the diverse protocols in the community, here is an overview of how Better U ensures works at every step of our program.

-We believe that revolutionary treatments involving psychedelic therapy can change lives.
-We also recognize that ketamine therapy is not for everyone.
+We recognize that ketamine therapy is not for everyone.
 Further, virtually guided protocols require reliable social support and good physical health.
-Initial self-screening begins with an online assessment to identify any risk factors and gain insight to whether this treatment is medically appropriate.
+Initial screening begins with an online assessment to identify any risk factors and gain insight to whether this treatment is medically appropriate.
 Patient safety is our absolute priority, and Better U does not extend services to anyone who meets the following criteria: